China

 At the start of the Sino-Japanese war, Wang Wen-Hua was serving in the 21st PS of the 4th PG.
 This unit was at the time equipped with Curtiss Hawk IIIs.

 The raid was soon spotted by the Chinese and the Chinese intelligence reported that a number of Japanese bombers had taken-off from an airfield Taiwan, crossed the Formosa Strait and were heading north over Chekiang in the direction of Hangchou.
-At this time Hangchou was only defended by a handful of Hawk IIIs flown by instructors from the Central Chinese Aviation Academy since reinforcements from Chou Chia-Kou hadn't been able to fly in due to bad weather.
-Colonel Kao Chi-Hang had previously flown from Nanchang to Schien-Chiao to await the 4th PG's Hawk III's which were flying in from Chou Chia-Kou in the Honan Province and which was under his command.
+At this time, Hangchou was only defended by a handful of Hawk IIIs flown by instructors from the Central Chinese Aviation Academy since reinforcements from Chou Chia-Kou hadn't been able to fly in due to bad weather.
+Colonel Kao Chi-Hang had previously flown from Nanchang to Schien Chiao to await the 4th PG’s Hawk III’s, which were flying in from Chou Chia-Kou in the Honan Province and which was under his command.
 The three squadrons of the 4th PG encountered heavy weather en route, with heavy rain and low visibility.

-When the 22nd PS reached Schien-Chiao, the Japanese bombers had already dropped their bombs.
-They took off trying to catch the Japanese bombers that were flying east.
+The 22nd PS refuelled at Kwang-teh and took off at 16:20 to fly to Schien Chiao where they landed at around 17:00.
+The 22nd PS was on the ground, refuelling at Schien Chiao when the Japanese bombers dropped their bombs and they scrambled trying to catch the Japanese bombers that were flying east.
 They flew to the mouth of the Chien Tang Chiang (river) amid low cloud and bad weather where they lost sight of the Japanese aircraft and returned to base.
-Pilots included in this chase were flight leader Lieutenant Le Yi-Chin and 2nd Lieutenant Chang Kuang-Ming.
-However, Lieutenant Cheng Hsiao-Yu of the 22nd PS managed to intercepted them.
-Cheng had taken off too late to intercept Nitta's flights and flew on to Chien Tang Chiang on a hunch.
-Spotting the G3M's, Cheng gave chase and caught up with No. 2 aircraft of the No. 2 Shotai over Chao-Er.
-Cheng shot up the right engine and the wing tanks of this G3M and sent him away streaming fuel.
-This G3M eventually ran out of fuel just short of the Taiwan coast and ditched just off the lighthouse at the mouth of Keelung Harbour.
+Pilots included in this chase were flight leader Lieutenant Le Yi-Chin and 2nd Lieutenant Chang Kwang-Ming.
+However, Lieutenant Cheng Hsiao-Yu of the 22nd PS managed to intercept them.
+Cheng had taken off too late to intercept Nitta’s flights during the attack and flew on to Chien Tang Chiang on a hunch.
+After passing Weng Chiao Pu Airfield, Cheng reported good visibility below the clouds.
+Spotting the G3Ms, Cheng gave chase and attacked one of them.
+Cheng reported shooting at and hitting the right wing of his target.
+A fire broke out but then quickly went out again.
+Cheng attacked 6 - 7 times before breaking off when his ammo was exhausted.
+He reported that it went down at the estuary of Chien Tang River.

-The Chinese lost one Hawk III which ran out of fuel when it tried to take off as Nitta's G3M's arrived overhead.
-This unfortunate Hawk No. 2105 crashed into a tree, mortally injuring its pilot Lieutenant Liu Shu-Fan.
-Another pilot from the same flight, Lieutenant Chin An-Yi, was slightly injured when his Hawk No. 2106 also ran out of fuel and ended up force landing next to an AA gun position.
+The Chinese lost one Hawk III which ran out of fuel when it tried to take off as Nitta's G3Ms arrived overhead.
+This unfortunate Hawk no. 2105 crashed into a tree, mortally injuring its pilot Lieutenant Liu Shu-Fan.
+Another pilot from the same flight, Lieutenant Chin An-Yi, was slightly injured when his Hawk no. 2106 also ran out of fuel and ended up force landing next to an AA gun position.

 During the night of 14 and 15 August the pilots of the 4th PG at Schien-Chiao airbase had to prepare their fighters themselves since the ground personnel had left the field to take shelter during the air raid on 14 August and had not returned.
 The pilots carried cans of fuel on their backs from the storage building to the field, punched holes on the cans and fuelled the aircraft themselves.
 They had not eaten since noon, and were not able to go to bed until 1:30 a.m.
 They did not sleep long because alarm sounded less than two hours later.